thelilibeth/technical-document/README.md

 # technical-document
-freecodecamp project | Build a technical document about JavaScript using only HTML | CSS
+freecodecamp project | Cloning a technical document about JavaScript using only HTML | CSS